- 1 Best Way to Wrap a knife With Leather- Step-By-Step Guideline

 You can use the knife freely once the leather has dried.
 It’s worth noting that you could find it difficult to utilize at first.

-Your favourite design can be coloured, painted, embossed, carved, and stitched into the leather.
+Your favorite design can be colored, painted, embossed, carved, and stitched into leather.
 You’ll feel proud of the completed result knowing that you created it from beginning to end!